Learn about mental disorders

-Definition of Recovery
+Definition of recovery

 - Feeling appreciated, respected and heard

-- Contributing to society and community
+- Leading an active life and contributing to society and your community

-- Seeing oneself in a positive way
+- Developing a positive self-image

 If you need assistance or support to understand your rights or to make sure they are respected, you can obtain free services.
 To find out more, contact the mental health rights advocacy group in your area.
 To find contact information for the group in your area, visit the Association des groupes d’intervention en défense des droits en santé mentale du Québec website (in French only).

-Last update: 30 November 2017, 09:53
+Last update: November 17, 2022